What our Big Bang Theory lesson plan includes

 SHORT STORY ACTIVITY WORKSHEET

 Students will work with a partner to create a short story or play.
 One person will take the part of a planet particle while the other takes the part of a star particle.
 Eventually, the planet particle will become part of a planet and the star particle, part of a star.
 Students will create a dialogue between the two particles that discusses the Big Bang Theory from their perspectives.
 The play will not include props or scenes.
-(See the “Options for Lesson” section.)
-Students can use the content pages as well as other available resources to find information to include in their play.
+(See the “Options for Lesson” section for optional adjustments to this activity.)
+Students can use the content pages and other available resources to find information to include in their play.
 They can write out a rough draft and take notes on separate paper and use the worksheet to write the final copy.
 You can copy extra sheets of the second worksheet page if needed.
 Each person should have roughly the same amount of lines.
 After all students complete their plays, they can present them to the class.

 BIG BANG THEORY PRACTICE WORKSHEET